ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 28. ADDED Eldritch Knight Spellcasting Modifier UI Fix.
 29. ADDED Eldritch Knight Plus; and the optional files for a bonus cantrip at 4th level, potent cantrips at 12th level, and removing the "Empowered Cantrips" passive.
 30. ADDED Mystic Expansion.
+31. For players who prefer to dye gear that they find (rather than fiddling with the Armoury cosmetic menu), all dyes available from mods can be found on Mattis, Volo, or randomly anywhere that dye loot tables are referenced.
+32. ADDED, and nerfed, Xara's Library.

 ## Listonomicon v6.0.1 Goof'd Hotfix
 Save safe?
 Probably.